Diffusers documentation

 1. Change the _class_name attribute in model_index.json to "pipeline_t2v_base_pixel" and "TextToVideoIFPipeline".

-2. Upload showone_unet_3d_condition.py to the unet directory.
+2. Upload showone_unet_3d_condition.py to the unet subfolder.

-3. Upload pipeline_t2v_base_pixel.py to the pipeline base directory.
+3. Upload pipeline_t2v_base_pixel.py to the pipeline repository.

-To run inference, simply add the trust_remote_code argument while initializing the pipeline to handle all the “magic” behind the scenes.
+To run inference, add the trust_remote_code argument while initializing the pipeline to handle all the “magic” behind the scenes.

 from diffusers import DiffusionPipeline